 Summer Assistantships (SAs) are available to medical students between their first and second years for intensive 8- to 10-week summer projects taking place under the mentorship of a Brown faculty member.
 Projects appropriate for SA funding range from traditional bench research, to advocacy work, to the creative arts.
 All projects must be related in some way to health and medicine.
+If you are looking for summer research, there are several projects available here.
 All students who are awarded an SA will receive $3,750.
 Funds will be disbursed in June.

 The SA stipends are non taxable in that this type of fellowship funding is not reportable by the University to the IRS, and students will not receive a W2 for these payments.
 According to the IRS, these funds are not taxable as long as they are used for "qualified tuition and related expenses" (tuition, books, fees, required supplies and equipment) associated with enrollment for degree seeking candidates.
 The SA program expects students to use their discretion in determining if this is taxable income to him/her based on personal circumstances.

 SAs are the primary source of funding for medical students who are completing a summer project as part of their scholarly concentration.
 However, it is not necessary to participate in the Scholarly Concentrations Program to apply for an SA.